spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 ### Single NeoPixel

-For the Flipper I use D6 for the Neopixel.
+For the Nucleo I use D8 for the Neopixel.
 It takes about 30 us to set one Neopixel, during this time the interrupts are disabled.

 <pre>